The National Underground Railroad Freedom Center in Cincinnati, Ohio is a museum worth visiting.

 Built in the early 1800s, the slave pen was recovered from a farm in Mason County, Kentucky, located less than 60 miles from the Freedom Center.

-Their phenomenal ability to share stories with visual aids really helps you in trying to process what slavery would have been like.
+The docents’ phenomenal ability to share stories with visual aids helps you attempt to begin to process what slavery would have been like.
+They capture the attention of adults and kids alike.

-The museum does a great job of helping visitors feel some of the emotions and get a sense of the surroundings that someone escaping slavery would experience.
+The museum does a great job of helping visitors picture the challenges and risks that someone escaping slavery would experience.

 One of the exhibits allows you to step inside a home with secret hiding spaces used as a safe haven for freedom seekers traveling along the underground railroad.

-6. The short films at the museum will challenge us to see things through the eyes of a slave
+The short films at the museum will challenge you to see things through the perspective of a slave.

-There is a short film about the underground railroad called “Brothers of the Brotherland” that is narrated by Oprah Winfrey that inspired me to visit Ripley, Ohio.
+There is a short film about the underground railroad called “Brothers of the Brotherland” narrated by Oprah Winfrey that inspired me to visit Ripley, Ohio.

-I immediately wanted to plan a trip to Ripley, Ohio after watching the film because I wanted to see those locations in person and learn more about the backstory of Rev. Rankin and John Parker.
+After watching the film, I immediately added Ripley, Ohio to my list for a future visit.
+I wanted to see those locations in person and learn more about the backstory of Rev. Rankin and John Parker.

-7. You need to be reminded that there are still injustices going on in the world today
+You’ll be reminded of injustices and modern-day slavery going on in the world today.

-Once you are aware of the injustices you can’t turn a blind eye any longer.
+Once you’re aware of the injustices you can’t turn a blind eye any longer.

 “Invisible: Slavery Today” is the world’s first museum-quality permanent exhibition on the subject of human trafficking and modern-day slavery.